Photo by Jan Kopřiva on Unsplash

 The vagina has a pH that ranges between 3.5-4.5, which makes it slightly acidic.
 This acidity kills off bacteria, such as those that cause yeast infections.

 Using a lube that has a significantly high pH can spike up the pH in the vagina, making it unable to kill the bacteria effectively.
-This leads to an increase of bacteria in the vagina, which increases the likelihood of vaginal issues.
-When looking for a vaginal lube, it’s best to look for a pH that falls under 7.
+This leads to an increase of bacteria in the vagina, which increases the likelihood of vaginal issues.7

 The pH of the anus ranges from around 7-8, which makes it slightly basic.
 Using a lube that has too low of a pH will be too acidic.
-This can cause irritation and tissue damage to the area.
-When using a lube for the anus, look for a pH of around 6 and up.
+This can cause irritation and tissue damage to the area.8

 Note: Lube companies don’t put the pH directly on the package.
-You can find out the pH on your own with either a quick Google search or using some pH test strips.
+You can find out the pH on your own with either a quick Google search or using some pH test strips

 Watch Out For Chemicals